 When exploring career options, it’s common to consider what skills are required to do well.
 For just about any job in any sector, you will be better off if you have well-developed adaptive skills.
-These are interpersonal skills, transferable skills — and they are particularly valuable in early childhood education.
+These are interpersonal skills and transferable skills — and they are particularly valuable in early childhood education.

 Change is constant in all aspects of life, from nature to technology, work to relationships and everything in between.
 Workplaces continually grow and shift over time and being able to adjust to these changes means you are better equipped to thrive at every stage of your career.